-Farming is in Elizabeth Lunsford’s blood.
-As a child, she helped on her family farm in Bowling Green, Kentucky, which has been in the family since the late 1800s.
+For Farm Credit Mid-America customer-owner, Elizabeth, farming is in her blood.
+As a child, she helped on her family farm in Western Kentucky, which has been in the family since the late 1800s.
 In 2003, her parents added Chaney's Dairy Barn, a creamery where they make and sell ice cream.
 The Barn quickly became a destination for people to enjoy locally produced food and learn about where their food comes from and how it's made.

-After living away from Bowling Green for several years, Elizabeth and her husband committed to returning to the Chaney Farm in 2014 to help run the operation.
+After living away from the area for several years, Elizabeth and her husband, NAME, committed to returning to the Chaney Farm in 2014 to help run the operation.
 She began to dream of an extension to the business where milk from their Jersey cows could be bottled and sold locally.
 In 2019, she turned to Farm Credit Mid-America to help make that dream a reality.

-“For the Farm Credit team, ‘no’ just wasn't a consideration," says Elizabeth.
+“For the Farm Credit team, ‘no’ just wasn't a consideration," Elizabeth shared.
 "Everyone was extremely helpful and encouraging as they helped us discuss our plans.
 With a lease through Farm Credit Mid-America, we built our milk processing plant.”

 During the last year, the plant’s milk production grew to the point that they were able to do something Elizabeth had wanted to do for a long time: support other farmers and buy their milk.
 Today, they are bottling around 35,000 pounds of milk a week, with about 25% of that coming from another local farm.